-Medical tourism is a business model that is growing so fast that statistics can barely keep up with it.
+Medical tourism is a growing business model.
+Statistics can barely keep up with it because it is expanding so rapidly.
 And not all the numbers tell a happy tale.
 In far too many cases, the patients end up sicker than ever due to poorly trained practitioners providing low quality products in substandard facilities.
-It’s one thing when these things happen overseas, but who would expect such a nightmare in Florida?
+It’s one thing when these things happen overseas, but nightmares such as these occur in Florida as well.
 Welcome to the world of domestic medical tourism.

 When you hear about medical tourism it’s natural for your mind’s eye to conjure images of poor tropical or Eastern European destinations offering short waiting times and low prices compared to treatment back home.
 Depending on the clinic and the doctor (and luck), the experience can be wonderful, but far too often it’s just the opposite.
-Botched surgeries, the wrong surgery, severe infections, and even death are among the stories tricking back home from unfortunate medical tourism cases.
+Botched surgeries, the wrong surgery, severe infections, and even death result from unfortunate medical tourism cases.

 But did you know that the world’s top medical tourism destination is actually the United States?
 This little-known reality is the result of a number of factors.
-One is the presence of many of the world’s top hospitals and doctors drawing patients from around the world who can afford to pay for the very best.
+One is the presence of many of the world’s top hospitals and doctors.
+Naturally, they draw patients from around the world who can afford to pay for the very best.
 Another is domestic medical tourism.
-The U.S. is a big country, with laws, regulations, and prices varying considerably from one state (or region or city) to another.
+The U.S. is a big country.
+Laws, regulations and prices vary considerably from one state (or region or city) to another.
 So just as a Texan may consider traveling to Mexico for treatment, a New Yorker may go to Florida.
 Some American health insurance providers even offer domestic health tourism as a way to control costs.

-South Florida, in particular, has become a hotspot for all kinds of domestic health tourism, and that’s where many of the horror stories have been coming from.
+South Florida has become a hotspot for all kinds of domestic health tourism, and that’s where many of the horror stories have been coming from.
 A few months ago we published a report detailing the scandals coming from the addiction treatment industry there.
 Some of the scams involved keeping the victims addicted in order to keep the money flowing from insurance and concerned relatives.